 From 7-11 cardboard wrapped sambos (that may as well be made of cardboard), to gourmet sangas created with care by trained chefs, Sydney has a huge range of sandwich offerings.

-To cut through the cardboard, so to speak, we’ve done the hard yards and put on a few kg’s to find the best sandwich shops in Sydney – the majority of which, strangely, are located in or around Surry Hills.
+To cut through the cardboard, so to speak, we’ve done the hard yards and put on a few kg’s to find the best sandwich shops, and indeed the best sandwiches, in Sydney – the majority of which, strangely, are located in or around Surry Hills.

 Want to eat the biggest sandwich you’ve ever seen?
 Say no more.
 Hidden away down a Surry Hills alley, Malibu is the undisputed champion of the giant sandwich club, with each gargantuan creation made with super fresh ingredients right in front of you.
 There’s a menu, but most regulars get a custom sandwich each visit.
 Malibu also offers delicious (and equally large) salads at a very reasonable price.
 Takeaway only.

 Address: 62 Foster St, Surry Hills NSW 2010

 City Edge Café

 Known by regulars as ‘Tommy’s’, City Edge Cafe is an unmissable Surry Hills icon known as much for its scrummy sandwiches and wraps as it is for the snaking lines down Reservoir St. Once you’ve made it toward the front of the queue at City Edge, you’ll see a giant chalkboard to your right with ten sandwiches labelled S1-S10, ten wraps W1-W10, ten Turkish breads T1-10, and a range of daily specials starting at $9.
 The range of choice can be overwhelming, but if you don’t panic and choose wisely, you’re in for a treat.